 • Monitor your accounts regularly and reach out to us if you notice anything unusual.

 • Make sure your contact information at Central Bank is current – that way if we notice anything unusual, we can inform you quickly.

 • Have a strong and unique password for your online and mobile banking that you change regularly and don’t share with others.

-• Don’t click on links in emails or online that you are not familiar with.
+• Don’t click on links in emails, text messages, or online that you are not familiar with.

 Your security is a top priority for Central Bank.
 If you have any questions, please don’t hesitate to reach out to us.
 We would love to talk to you.

 Phishing is a cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking, and credit card details, and passwords.

 Scammers often use email, text messages, or phone calls to trick victims into giving them personal information.